simoneferrero/apt-97/_drinks/white-lady.md

   - lemon
 ---

-1. Shake the gin, cointreau and lemon juice with ice, strain into a chilled glass and serve.
+1. Shake the gin, cointreau and lemon juice with ice, strain into a chilled martini glass and serve.